CesarLiu/apollo/docs/fortiss/simctrl.md

    1. There are parameters for that in sim control: fortiss_simcontrol_set_start_pose, fortiss_simcontrol_start_x, fortiss_simcontrol_start_y
    2. Set these in the flagfile:  /apollo/modules/common/data/global_flagfile.txt
 3. Launch Simcontrol (vehicle will jump to the specified start pose)
-4. Launch "Routing", "Planning" and "Control" in Module Controller Tab
+4. Launch "Routing", "Planning" and "Control" in Module Controller Tab (You can also launch the above modules via entering commands in Apollo docker container, here is a reference: https://github.com/fortiss/apollo/blob/dev_fortiss/docs/fortiss/planning_miqp.md)
 5. Send a routing request in the Route Editing Tab or select default route in the lower left corner of the Tasks tab => Vehicle is moving in the simulation